pekomon/calm-typing/README.md

 ---

-## Letter Progression (Finnish)
+## Letter Progression

-The app should not use a character before it is introduced in the lesson progression.

-### Lesson 1 – Home Row (FI)
-Allowed characters:
+Lessons must only use characters that have been introduced.

+Current lessons (see `index.html` → `lessons` for the latest):

-    a s d f j k l ö
+- L1: home row → a s d f j k l ö (plus space)
-    (plus space)

-Later lessons (not yet fully implemented) will introduce:

-- more letters from other rows
-- eventually the letters ä and c
-- punctuation and special characters
+- L2: adds r and u
-- symbols needed for coding drills such as parentheses, braces, brackets, semicolons and operators

-When adding new exercises, keep the characters consistent with what has been introduced so far.
+New lessons will keep adding a few characters at a time while mixing earlier ones to reinforce previous keys.
+Always follow the pattern already in `lessons`.

 ---